itbuff/test/readme.markdown

     git status

-// you'll notice readme.txt is a Untracked file
+>You'll notice readme.txt is a Untracked file

-Add a file to the unstage area git add readme.txt git status
+**Add a file to the unstage area**

+    git add readme.txt
+    git status

-// you'll notice readme.txt is now flagged as a new file -> Moditify readme.txt
+>You'll notice readme.txt is now flagged as a new file
+>Moditify readme.txt
--> Create another file todo.txt and type: git status
+>Create another file todo.txt and type:

+    git status

-// Notice that readme.txt is now modified totodo is new.
+>Notice that readme.txt is now modified totodo is new.
-// To add all files to the staging area use a dot . git add .
+>To add all files to the staging area use a dot .

+    git add .

-Commit the files
+###Commit the files
 -> To commit type:
 git commit
 // In the editor all # will be ignored/